South East Technological University: Timeline

 IT Carlow had been planning a joint application with Waterford IT for the formation of a Technological University for the South East region since the mid-2010s.
 A vision document, "Technological University for the South East" (TUSE) was published in 2015, and a memorandum of understanding was signed in 2017.

 In May 2018, a spokesperson for the Higher Education Authority (HEA) expressed a belief that a formal application will be made in Autumn 2018, with an approval expected in spring 2019.
 At the launch of TU Dublin in July 2018, the Taoiseach expressed regret that this TUSE bid had not progressed sufficiently following the Technological Universities Act 2018.
 The TUSEI bid was due to be submitted in September 2018.
 In November 2018 Dr. Patricia Mulcahy, President of IT Carlow described the goal for TUSEI as "a leading European technological university recognised for regional connectedness and global impact".

 Plans were being compiled in February 2019, and were awaiting financial clarification in May 2019.
-Staff of Carlow IT rejected the proposal in June 2019, and WIT staff rejected it in April 2021.
+Staff of IT Carlow rejected the proposal in June 2019, and WIT staff rejected it in April 2021.
 In 2019 the Department of Education and Skills rejected requests to cover budget deficits in WIT.

 In July 2020, Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris appointed Tom Boland, of the HEA to lead the TU merger bid.
 A formal application was lodged in May 2021.
 Finally, after an international review, the South East Technological University was established in May 2022.
 A record of the work since then is given on the Governing Body website.